 - The Board has established an organisational structure with clearly defined lines of responsibilities, authority limits and accountability aligned to business and operations requirements which support the maintenance of a strong control environment.

 - The Board has established the Board Committees with clearly defined delegation of responsibilities within the defined terms of reference.
-These committees include the Audit Committee, Remuneration Committee and Nominating Committee which have been set up to assist the Board to perform its oversight functions.
-The committees have the authority to examine all matters within their scope and report to the Board for their recommendation: and
+These committees include the AC, Remuneration Committee and Nominating Committee which have been set up to assist the Board to perform its oversight functions.
+The committees have the authority to examine all matters within their scope and report to the Board on their recommendation; and

-- Management has also established committees with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
-These committees include the Management Committee, ERM Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.
+- Management has also been established with appropriate empowerment to ensure effective management and supervision of the Group’s core business operations.
+These committees include the Management Committee, ERM Committee, ABC Compliance Committee, Operation Committee, Credit Control Committee, Inventory Control Committee and Logistics Committee.

 - The annual budget is reviewed and approved by the Board.
 The actual performance would be reviewed against the targets on a quarterly basis allowing timely response and necessary action plans to be taken to improve the performance;

-- Comprehensive financial accounts and management reports are prepared and reviewed by the Management Committee monthly for effective monitoring and decision-making;
+- Comprehensive financial accounts and management reports are prepared and reviewed by the Management Committee on a monthly basis for effective monitoring and decision-making;

 - Policies and procedures of core business processes are documented in a series of Standard Operating Procedures and are implemented throughout the Group.
-These policies and procedures are subject to periodic reviews, updates and continuous improvements to reflect the changing risks and operational needs;
+These policies and procedures are subject to periodic reviews, updates and continuous improvements to stay relevant to the changing risks and operational needs;

 - Professionalism and competence of staff are maintained through a rigorous recruitment process, continuous in-house training, job quality improvement and a performance appraisal and review system;

 - Staff professionalism, industrial skill sets and job competency are progressively developed through broad based training and development programmes;

-- The Code of Conduct is implemented within the Group for Directors, Management and employees of the Group and business associates.
-These code and policy are established to promote a corporate culture which ensures ethical conduct throughout the Group; and
+- Code of Conduct and ABC policy are implemented within the Group for all stakeholders including Directors, Management, employees of the Group and business associates.
+These code and policy are established to promote a corporate culture which ensures ethical conduct throughout the Group;